J-sephB-lt-n/llm-experiments/are_you_smarter_than_a_LLM/README.md

 <br>
 <br>

+For this task, you don't need to do the whole (tedious) thing.
+Just do enough to get a feeling for how long it would take a human to complete (GPT4 took an average of 1.2 seconds per customer query).

+The task is as follows:

 The following table reports 40 recent customer queries to a web-based banking platform.
 These queries need to be prioritized according to customer security risk (i.e. most urgent are processed first).

-Please mark each customer query as "yes", "mabye" or "no", where:
+Please mark each customer query as "Yes", "Maybe" or "No", where:

 | Classification | Meaning
 |----------------|----------